Seagate/cloudfuse/doc/cloudfuse_mount.md

       --disable-kernel-cache         Disable kerneel cache, but keep blobfuse cache.
 Default value false.
       --dry-run                      Test mount configuration, credentials, etc., but don't make any changes to the container or the local file system.
 Implies foreground.
       --enable-remount-system        Remount container on server restart.
 Mount will restart on reboot.
+      --enable-remount-user          Remount container on server restart for current user.
+Mount will restart on current user log in.
   -f, --foreground                   Mount the system in foreground mode.
 Default value false.
   -h, --help                         help for mount
       --lazy-write                   Async write to storage container after file handle is closed.